 Students may drop individual courses online.
 However, if a student wishes to drop their LAST course and withdraw for the semester he/she must complete a signed Graduate Registration Form.
 The form is located on OASIS2 or can be obtained from the Graduate Studies Office or online.
 Completed Graduate Registration Forms should be returned to the Graduate Studies Office for the change in registration to be official.
 There is a financial penalty for withdrawing from a class after the beginning of classes.
 Students enrolled in the K-12 Reading and TESOL endorsements do not receive any refunds once they have registered and paid for their classes then decide to withdraw.
 A student who ceases to attend classes but does not officially withdraw will receive a grade of “F” at the end of the semester.
 A grade of “W” is recorded for each course dropped before the last day to drop courses.
 Grade of “W” is not calculated into the GPA.
 A grade of “WF” is recorded for each course dropped after the last day to drop courses.
 Students who do not enroll each semester will have their account inactivated.
 A readmission form is required upon deciding to return to Heidelberg.

 Workshop or Professional Development students enrolled in our Saturday or 1-credit hour classes will be charged an unauthorized drop fee 50% of the course tuition if it the course is not dropped appropriately, prior to the first day of the course.
 Students must contact the Graduate Studies Office by email or phone or submit a registration form of the drop BEFORE the first day of the course.

-K-12 Reading and TESOL Endorsement students do not receive any refunds once they have registered and paid for their classes then decide to withdraw.
+K-12 Reading and TESOL Endorsement students do not receive any refunds once they have registered and paid for their classes, and classes have begun, then decide to withdraw.